 The time limit for appeals against judgments is 14 days.
 Time limits for applying for a judge to review the decision of a body if you are entitled to do so by statute is three months unless the statute in question states otherwise (although applications for such judicial reviews must be brought promptly in any event).

 If the claimant thinks there are exceptional reasons, he or she may ask the court to consider an application immediately and without the respondent being served with any documents, i.e. ‘ex parte’ or ‘without notice’.
 If an ‘ex parte’ or ‘without notice’ order is made by the judge the claimant will be given a further appointment to attend at the court.
 The respondent will be entitled to be present at this appointment so that the judge can then listen to both before deciding whether to make another order.

 Further possibilities of extending a period are provided in the Limitation Act 1960.
 For example there can be an extension of the limitation period in cases where the claimant is disabled (Section 28 of the Limitation Act).

 Unless the Civil Procedure Rules or a practice direction provide otherwise or the court orders otherwise, the time specified by a rule or by the court for a person to do any act may be varied by the written agreement of the parties.
 Furthermore, judges have extensive case management powers to alter time periods.

 No. A party would not lose such a benefit.

 If a defendant fails to defend or acknowledge the claim in the required time, a claimant can file a request or application for judgment in default.
-However, the defendant has still the possibility to appeal against that decision or a court may set aside the judgment.
+However, the defendant can apply to the court to set aside the judgment.

 Other case management-related sanctions are also available.
 For example where a party is required to submit something, i.e. an expert’s report, by a certain time and fails to do so, the court may order that report inadmissible.